-Species Likelihood of Occurrence Distribution and Flight Behaviours Susceptibility of Collision eastern and northern coasts before they leave on their northern migration in April (DoE, 2019) Low risk of collision due to specific habitat preferences that restrict species distribution to intertidal areas.
-No habitat immediately west of WTA so short flights unlikely to occur.
-Whimbrel (Numenius phaeopus) Unlikely in the WTA.
-Known to occur in the Great Sandy Often found in mudflats of estuaries, particularly those with mangroves.
-Occasionally found on sandy or rocky beaches, on coral or rocky islets, or on intertidal reefs and platforms (DoE, 2019).
-Low Strait as a Summer migrant.
-When they arrive, they move south along the east coast.
-Influxes (which are mostly temporary) occur at sites along the east coast during migration in August (north of 20° S), and in September-October (south of 20° S) (DoE, 2019).
+Species Likelihood of Occurrence Distribution and Flight Behaviours Susceptibility of Collision migrant. the east coast.
+Influxes (which are mostly temporary) occur at sites along the east coast during migration in August (north of 20°S), and in September-October (south of 20°S) (DoE, 2019).
 When they depart Australia, Whimbrels begin migrating from February onwards (Higgins & Davies 1996).
-Influxes occur at most sites in Queensland from early March to early April.
+Influxes occur at most sites in Qld from early March to early April.
 The birds leave the north and north-east coasts by late April (DoE, 2019).
 Migratory shorebird of the EAA.
-Non-breeding period in Australia (Bamford et al, 2008).
+Non-breeding period in Australia (Bamford et al. , 2008).
 Low risk of collision due to specific habitat preferences that restrict species distribution to intertidal areas.
-No habitat immediately west of WTA so short flights unlikely to occur.
-Far eastern curlew (Numenius madagascariensis) Unlikely in the WTA.
+No habitat immediately west of Project Area (PLA) so short flights unlikely to occur.
+Far eastern curlew (Numenius madagascariensis) Unlikely in the Project Area (PLA).
 Associated with sheltered coasts, especially estuaries, bays, harbours, inlets and coastal lagoons, with large intertidal mudflats or sand flats (Morcombe, 2003).
-Low Known to occur in the Great Sandy Strait as a Summer migrant.
+Low Known to occur in the Great Sandy Strait as a summer migrant.
 Migratory shorebird of the EAA.
-Non-breeding period in Australia (Bamford et al, 2008).
+Non-breeding period in Australia (Bamford et al. , 2008).
 Low risk of collision due to specific habitat preferences that restrict species distribution to intertidal areas.
-No habitat
+No habitat immediately west of Project Area (PLA) so short flights unlikely to occur.